tangentlabs/django-oscar-fancypages/README.rst

 Planned Functionality
 =====================

 Fancy pages is still in active development with the following on the to do list.
-We dont feel its quite ready to be called a 0.1 release as there needs to be the following functionality added.

 v0.2 Release